Word by Word

 However, one of the main reasons to read carefully is that with this practice, of really seeing exactly what is in front of you on the page, you then can extrapolate this experience and turn your discriminating eye onto the love of your life, your own writing.
 Then you can start editing and revising with a sense of why you need to fix certain techniques or parts of the story.
 You’ll discover from reading a blowhard of a writer or one who is a maestro of conciseness that you can use one precise word instead of nine imprecise ones.
 And then you’ll start trimming the detritus from your pages.

-Now this doesn’t mean that you shouldn’t simply lose yourself in the world of a good book, your analytical self at bay.
+Now this doesn’t mean that you shouldn’t simply lose yourself in the world of a good book, your analytical self tucked awayy.
+Especially in a plane or lounging in a hammock.
 But look for books in which the author challenges your beliefs about writing.
 Read with stamina, precision, delight, and a certain x-ray vision, examining the bones on the pages before you.

 Leave a Reply